nidalaburaed/5GJ2C/README.md

 Example JSON files are provided in the repository for testing purposes

-In case the repository attracts commercial/Production attention - support and maintenance activities can be considered (in this case - please see the section below)
+In case commercial/Production attention - support and maintenance activities can be considered (in this case - please see the section below)

 ## Inquiries